What are bed bugs?

 Bed bugs are insects that maintain a close relationship with people, and you may find them anywhere humans spend time or sleep.
 Blood is the sole source of nutrition for bed bugs, and people are their preferred food source.
 These blood-feeding insects live in large populations throughout Southern California, and because they live indoors, they actively feed and breed year-round.

-Knowing what bed bugs look like is essential to identify an infestation in your home.
+It is essential to know what they look like to identify a bed bug infestation in your Beverly Hills home.
 These wingless insects have reddish-brown, flat, oval bodies, short antennae, and six legs.
 After feeding, their body elongates, swells, and turns a deep red color.